vbgiyor/codefleet/docs/website.md

 ### Navigation
 - **Header**:
-  - Links: Home, Java, Python, CI/CD, Automation, Contact, Account (dropdown).
+  - Links: Home, Java, Python, Automation, Contact, Account (dropdown).
-  - Account button displays "Hello <First Name>" after login, with consistent height (`h-10`) across all tabs.
+  - Account button shows "Hello <First Name>" after login, with consistent height (`h-10`).
-  - Dropdown shows "Sign In" and "Sign Up" when not logged in, and "Sign Out" when logged in.
+  - Dropdown shows "Sign In" and "Sign Up" when not logged in, "Sign Out" when logged in.
 - **Footer**:
-  - Displays the Codefleet logo , company name "Codefleet", and copyright notice "© 2025 Codefleet.
+  - Displays Codefleet logo, company name "Codefleet", and "© 2025 Codefleet.
 All rights reserved."

 ## API Endpoints
 - `POST /api/signup/`: Register a new user.